SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Inconsistent cell count

 This error prevents all of your tests being run.
-The message is telling you that one of your story tables could missing a pipe (`|`) or could have an extra pipe.
-Something about the syntax of the table is wrong.
+The message is telling you that something about the syntax of the table is wrong.
+One of your story tables could missing a pipe (`|`) or could have an extra pipe, etc.

 To fix this you can find the syntax typos by using an editor like the [editor at AssertThat](https://www.assertthat.com/online-gherkin-editor).
 It will let you paste in your test code and will show a red 'x' next to the lines that have syntax errors.
 The editor will not show error next to lines that are commented out.
 Those are the ones that start with `#`.

-The error message will include text like this:
+The error message will include text similar to this:

 ```bash
 Error: Parse error in 'docassemble/ChildSupport/data/sources/new_case.feature': (10:5): inconsistent cell count within the table